BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/Regional Bike Network Summaries/README.md

 # Documentation

-Active Tranportation Planners in the [Bicycle and Pedestrian Planning Department](https://mtc.ca.gov/our-work/plans-projects/bicycle-pedestrian-planning) at MTC/ABAG is requesting mapping support from the [Data Visualization Department](http://opendata.mtc.ca.gov/) to identify bicycle facilities built since 2009 in the 9-county Bay Area based on data provided by local Congestion Management Agencies (CMAs).
+Active Tranportation Planners in the [Bicycle and Pedestrian Planning Department](https://mtc.ca.gov/our-work/plans-projects/bicycle-pedestrian-planning) at MTC/ABAG are requesting mapping support from the [Data Visualization Department](http://opendata.mtc.ca.gov/) to identify bicycle facilities built since 2009 in the 9-county Bay Area based on data provided by local Congestion Management Agencies (CMAs).

 ### Define the Problem Statement